 A burial mound to the south of the main circle

 A thistle growing wild in the field

-Once we were done at Stonehenge, we still had some time to kill, so we decided to take my co-worker’s advice and check out Salisbury, just 8 miles to the south on the A360.
+After Stonehenge, we still had some time to kill, so we decided to take my co-worker’s advice and check out Salisbury, just 8 miles to the south on the A360.
 They say the journey is half the fun, and in this case, it was a fun little country road, with a lot of twists, turns, and hills to enjoy on a sunny day.

 The settlement around Salisbury dates back to Neolithic times, but the modern city itself traces its charter back to 1227, under the name New Sarum, which was actually the city’s official name until 2009.
 With “modern” roots back to the 13th century, as you might expect, the city is best known for its walled “Medieval City”, as well as the incredible, imposing Salisbury Cathedral.
 It’s easy to reach the city center from Stonehenge; just follow the signs to the city’s three parking garages.
 I recommend using the one under the Old George Mall on New Street; just follow the signs labeled “Medieval City”.

 It was already a little past 4:30 by the time we made it to town, so our agenda would be simple – take a nice walk around the old city to ward off jet leg, grab some dinner, and just generally burn off some time so we wouldn’t have to deal with rush hour traffic when we made it back to London.
 We started off our tour at the Old George Mall, a couple of former streets transformed into a pedestrian mall.
 Yes, in this part of the world, even shopping mall façades are historic structures.

 Walk one block south, to the corner of New and High Streets, and you reach the “Close Gate”, the entrance to the Medieval City.